- How is Ovation Concrete Countertop SealerTM different?

 Only the surface of the sealer stains – the concrete does not stain – and it is fixed easily with bleach.
 Simply saturate a cotton ball or paper towel with bleach and let sit on the stained area.
 Bleach will not harm Ovation up to 24 hours exposure.

 The real issue would be if Ovation were susceptible to acid etching.
 Many of these staining agents are also acidic, and if the acid ate through Ovation to the concrete, not only would the sealer be permanently damaged, but also the concrete would be damaged.
 Fortunately Ovation is impervious to acids such as vinegar and lemon juice up to 1 hour.

 One food substance that is particularly challenging for Ovation is Tabasco Sauce (a brand of hot pepper sauce).
 Tabasco Sauce can permanently damage the sealer if left on too long.
 The general rule of thumb for Ovation is to wipe up spills promptly, and in general most substances should not be allowed to sit for more than 1 hour.

 A: No. You should take care not to get acetone on a surface sealed with Ovation.
 Isopropyl alcohol is also damaging to Ovation.
 Acetone causes damage in less than one hour; alcohol takes longer to cause damage.

 These solvents will dissolve Ovation and cause it to become very soft and lose its protective ability.
 Wiping up spilled acetone can physically remove cured Ovation.

-A: Vegetable oil has no effect on Ovation up to 1 hour of exposure.
+A: Vegetable/olive oil has no effect on Ovation up to 1 hour of exposure.

 A: Ovation is a breathable finish.
 After some time, water will go through the coating of Ovation and soak into the concrete.
 These are not water marks in the sealer, they are simply wet concrete.
 The concrete will dry out on its own.
 See below about water penetration.